hlashbrooke/TTRPG-Roll-Tables-Starter-Edition/readme.txt

 OR they could have your website open on their phone and tap a button to get a result instantly.

 That's what this plugin offers - an interface for creating roll tables inside your WordPress dashboard and making them available on your website for people to use at the tap of a button.
-You can see an example of this plugin in action on the roll tables for Kiwi Acres, a Mausritter campaign setting that I created: https://hughlashbrooke.com/gaming/kiwi-acres-roll-tables/
+You can see an example of this plugin in action with [the roll tables for Kiwi Acres](https://hughlashbrooke.com/gaming/kiwi-acres-roll-tables/), a Mausritter campaign setting that I created.

-With this plugin you can:
+**With the Starter Edition of this plugin you can:**
 * Create as many roll tables as you like
 * Group & categorise your roll tables
 * Display individual tables, or groups of tables, or a combination using a shortcode
-* Set table items to be any text you like
+* Set table items to include any text you like

+**With the full version, [available here](https://hlashbrooke.itch.io/ttrpg-roll-tables-wordpress-plugin), you get the following additional features:**
 * Set a table item to pull a random result from a different table (that's what the 'Treasure' table in the Kiwi Acres example above does)
-* Have a table item run mathematical operations akin to something like "d20 x 10 gold coins"
+* Have a table item run mathematical operations akin to something like "d20 x 10 gold coins", so you can rol for random amounts of currency
-* Import an existing list of table items into a roll table
+* Import an existing list of table items into a roll table (you have that d100 table you want to include?
+Now you can import it)

-That covers all the major options you would need for roll tables, but if there's anything else you think should be included please let me know by logging an issue on GitHub: https://github.com/hlashbrooke/TTRPG-Roll-Tables/issues
+That covers all the major options you would need for roll tables, but if there's anything else you think should be included please let me know by logging an issue [on GitHub](https://github.com/hlashbrooke/TTRPG-Roll-Tables-Starter-Edition/issues).

 Roll tables can have a title along with an optional description and image.
 The dice notation for the table will be calculated automatically based on the number of items in the table, or you can specify a dice notation to use.